mesfint/100-days-of-code/log.md

-#100 Days Of Code -Mesfin Tegegne Log
+# * 100 Days Of Code -Mesfin Tegegne Log

-###Projects planned to be completed are from freecodecamp.com
+###P * Projects planned to be completed are from freecodecamp.com